5 Things You Need to Know about Sentiment Analysis and Classification

 1. Social Media are the main resource

 Sentiment Analysis examines the problem of studying texts, like posts and reviews, uploaded by users on microblogging platforms, forums, and electronic businesses, regarding the opinions they have about a product, service, event, person or idea.
+There are lots of tools that analyze social mentions, user's opinions and the language they use to describe certain products and services to detect sentiment analysis.

 Figure 1.
 3-Classes Sentiment Analysis